 - 1. Shall be allowed solely in the AE and AL Zone Districts. - 2.
-Shall consist of temporary residential accommodations (e.g., licensed recreational vehicles or travel trailers etc.) to provide for the shelter needs of individuals and families for short-term needs (not to exceed 90 consecutive days).
-Temporary housing in this manner must be sited on a bona fide commercial agricultural/farming operation (or off-site operations owned or managed by the same agricultural operation). - 2.
-Temporary Farmworker Housing are limited to twelve individual units at a density that meets the requirements of the Fresno County Local Area Management Plan (LAMP) for properties served by individual septic systems including any available variance provisions.
+Shall consist of Ttemporary residential accommodations (e.g., licensed recreational vehicles or travel trailers tents, travel trailers, etc.) to provide for the shelter needs of individuals and families hired to meet the for short-term needs (not to exceed 90 consecutive days).
+Temporary housing in this manner must be sited on a of an on-site bona fide commercial agricultural/farming operation (or off-site operations owned or managed by the same agricultural operation), to accommodate five or more temporary farm employees. - 3.
+Temporary Farmworker Housing must meet the minimum County Standards provided for Farmworker Housing Complexes as defined in Section 834.4.160 below are limited to twelve individual units at a density that meets the requirements of the Fresno County Local Area Management Plan (LAMP) for properties served by individual septic systems including any available variance provisions.